godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``4`` |
 +-----------+-------+

 Maximum anisotropic filter level used for textures with anisotropy enabled.
 Higher values will result in sharper textures when viewed from oblique angles, at the cost of performance.
-Only power-of-two values are valid (2, 4, 8, 16).
+With the exception of ``1``, only power-of-two values are valid (``2``, ``4``, ``8``, ``16``).
+A value of ``1`` forcibly disables anisotropic filtering, even on textures where it is enabled.

+\ **Note:** For performance reasons, anisotropic filtering *is not enabled by default* on textures.
+For this setting to have an effect, anisotropic texture filtering can be enabled by selecting a texture in the FileSystem dock, going to the Import dock, checking the **Anisotropic** checkbox then clicking **Reimport**.
+However, anisotropic filtering is rarely useful in 2D, so only enable it for textures in 2D if it makes a meaningful visual difference.

+\ **Note:** This property is only read when the project starts.
+There is currently no way to change this setting at run-time.

 ----